harvard-intouch/harvard-intouch.github.io/README.md

     (an optional very short description of your work that will appear on hover)
 ```

 Personal `image`s should be square, 400 by 400 pixels, and uploaded to the [./images/people](./images/people) directory.
-You can compress images down to 400x400 using [this compressor](https://imagecompressor.com/) if you need.
+Please compress images down using [this compressor](https://imagecompressor.com/) so the site loads quickly.

 ## To run locally (not on GitHub Pages, to serve on your own computer)